 |1 July 2022 **||30 June 2023||12%|

-** the revised schedule of percentage rates shown in this table are in accordance with the Federal Budget 2014 proposals announced on 13 May 2014 – see below.
+** the revised schedule of percentage rates shown in this table are in accordance with the Federal Budget 2014 proposals announced on 13 May 2014 and as subsequently further re-phased to secure passage of the measures through parliament – as per schedule shown below.

 Superannuation Guarantee Scheme

 The Definition of Ordinary Time Earnings (“OTE”)